SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 ​    ![Review and confirm -screenshot][img8]

 > [!CAUTION]
-> When you have confirmed, **you will not be able to change the Site in Sharepoint and Document Library settings**.
+> When you have confirmed, **you will not be able to change the Site in SharePoint and Document Library settings**.
 Specifically:​
 >
 >* SuperOffice documents​
 >   * Site in SharePoint​